MaksimNagaevEthicalAI/ALMA-Research/README.md

 This creates a fundamental misalignment: they optimize for engagement, not long-term relational stability.

-ALMA AI explores whether AI can instead support clarity, compatibility, and healthier relationship decisions.
+ALMA AI explores whether AI can support relational clarity, compatibility awareness, and more informed long-term decisions.

 ---